snandhakishor/SQL_project/docs/analysis_explanations.md

 - Found cumilative sales and found percentage sales contribution to compare with top product percentage using other window functions and CTE

 **Insights**
-Sales nearly followed pareto distrubtion with top 20 % products achieving 71 % of the total sales
+Sales nearly followed pareto principle with top 20 % products achieving 71 % of the total sales

 ## 4. Top 20 selling products with least profit